CSY Tuition & Fees

 “The question isn’t ‘Can we afford it?’
 The question is ‘Can we afford not to?’
 Christian education is not an expense; it’s an investment!” ~ KM

-Please contact the CSY admissions office for information on tuition rates, our excellent scholarship/ financial aid opportunities, and/ or to schedule a tour of Christian School of York.
+Please contact the CSY admissions office for information on tuition rates and/or to schedule a tour of Christian School of York.

 The application fee is $40 and is due at the time of submission.
 This fee is non-refundable.